Shara Proctor: Representing Great Britain and England

 In 2012, Proctor won her first senior medal for Great Britain, a bronze medal in the long jump in the IAAF World Indoor Athletics Championships, after a British national indoor record leap of 6.89 metres.

 Her longest jumps outdoors are 7.07 metres in the long jump, achieved in August 2015 in Beijing; and 13.74 metres in the triple jump, achieved in May 2009 in Greensboro.

 In November 2012 Proctor moved from her training base at Embry-Riddle Aeronautical University, Daytona Beach to Loughborough when her coach Rana Reider was recruited to work at UK Athletics.
 On Reider's move to the Netherlands, Proctor relocated to stay with her coach.

 On 28 August 2015 at the World Championships in Beijing she became the first British female long jumper to jump over 7 metres (7.07) thus setting a new British record, and earning a silver medal.

-Proctor announced her retirement in 2022.
+Proctor won bronze medals at the 2018 Commonwealth Games and 2018 European Athletics Championships.
+She announced her retirement from athletics in 2022.